tiberius7777/R-numtheory/README.md

 R package that provides number theory functions, optimized for performance on large numbers.
 ## Current status
 At the moment this is still in experimental stage.
 I am using this as a replacement for Maple which I find difficult to use, therefore the plan is to re-engineer standard Maple functions and more exotic ones in standard R syntax, without linking any further code.
 Focus will be on factorization of large numbers and integer divisors.
-Please use this package at your own risk.
-There's a reason why this has not been uploaded to CRAN yet.
+Use at your own risk, this is a work in progress.

 Please feel free to contribute, though.

-##Functions implemented so far:
+## Functions implemented so far:
 - is.int(n): Check if numer is a whole number, as a workaround given that base::is.integer doees not do this
 - is.posint(n): Check for positive whole number
 - is.prime(n): Check for prime number, working well for numbers up to 10¹¹.